 Identification and management of mosaic viruses and secondary pathogens in buffalo turf (TU19000)

-The project team is looking at whether there is a correlation between the severity of infection and farm management practices such as the use of pesticides and fertilisers, irrigation methods and farm hygiene, and how seasonal and environmental factors can impact on yellowing, which is the key symptom of the viruses.
-Anecdotal information from turf growers is also being collected on how seasonal and environmental factors impact the severity of the disease, as well as an indication from them on how significant this issue is for industry.
+The project team looked at whether there is a correlation between the severity of infection and farm management practices such as the use of pesticides and fertilisers, irrigation methods and farm hygiene, and how seasonal and environmental factors can impact yellowing, which is the key symptom of the viruses.
+Anecdotal information from turf growers was also collected on how seasonal and environmental factors impact the severity of the disease, as well as indications for how significant this issue is for industry.

 The team investigated whether panicum mosaic virus (PMV) and sugarcane mosaic virus (SCMV), were responsible for at least some of the yellowing symptoms.
 Experiments were also done to search for any previously unrecognised viruses.

 Disease surveys were conducted in buffalo grass on 27 farms in New South Wales, Queensland and Western Australia.
 SCMV was the most damaging and widespread of the viral pathogens detected, being present in all three States with all major buffalo grass cultivars affected.